TimoSaemann/caffe-segnet-cudnn5/README.md

 # Caffe SegNet
 **This is a modified version of [Caffe](https://github.com/BVLC/caffe) which supports the [SegNet architecture](http://mi.eng.cam.ac.uk/projects/segnet/)**

 As described in **SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation** Vijay Badrinarayanan, Alex Kendall and Roberto Cipolla [http://arxiv.org/abs/1511.00561]

-Please refer to original caffe-segnet for tutorial and a guide how to use it (https://github.com/alexgkendall/caffe-segnet).
+Please refer to Alex Kendalls caffe-segnet for tutorial and a guide how to use it (https://github.com/alexgkendall/caffe-segnet).

-This repository should work fine when it comes to test segnet.
-Train segnet should be work fine as well, but it is not tested yet.
-If you encounter issues feel free to open an issue or to submit an pull request for fix.
+This repository should work fine when it comes to testing segnet.
+Training SegNet should be work fine as well, but it is not tested yet.
+If you encounter issues feel free to open an issue or to submit a pull request for fix.

-Since the origin caffe-segnet supports just cuDNN v3, which is not supported for new pascal based GPUs, it was possible to decrease the inference time by 25 % to 35 % with caffe-segnet-cudnn5 using (Titan X Pascal).
+Since the original caffe-segnet supports just cuDNN v3, which is not supported for new pascal based GPUs, it was possible to decrease the inference time by 25 % to 35 % with caffe-segnet-cudnn5 using Titan X Pascal.

+I recommend to use my trained weights for semantic segmenation of traffic scenes, which you can find in segnet model zoo: https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Example_Models/segnet_model_zoo.md

 ## Publications

-If you use this software in your research, please cite our publications:
+If you use this software in your research, please cite their publications:

 http://arxiv.org/abs/1511.02680
 Alex Kendall, Vijay Badrinarayanan and Roberto Cipolla "Bayesian SegNet: Model Uncertainty in Deep Convolutional Encoder-Decoder Architectures for Scene Understanding." arXiv preprint arXiv:1511.02680, 2015.